rileyleonard99/spatial-data-NBA/README.md

-# spatial-data-NBA
+# spFG%: Using Spatial Data to Assess Player Efficiency
-Assessing NBA shot tracking data to generate a spatially-weighted shooting efficiency metric.
+Implmeneting NBA shot tracking data to generate a spatially-weighted shooting efficiency metric.